Kevin-Galarza/MarsRoverPhotoViewer/README.md

 - View all of the selected rover's photos for a given day or filter by a camera type (if used that day)

 ## Architecture
-- Written with Swift/SwiftUI
+- Swift and SwiftUI
-- Uses MVVM to structure the app
+- MVVM
-- Includes a networking layer
+- Networking Service
-- Combine for an Async Image Loader
+- Combine

 ## Getting Started
 ### Prerequisites